Rexerep/Rexerep/README.md

-- 👋 Hi, I’m @Rexerep
+- 👋 Hi, I’m @Rohitpillai
 - 👀 I’m interested in (.)(.)
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Rexerep on instagram
+- 📫 How to reach me Rohit pillai on instagram

 <!---
 Rexerep/Rexerep is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.